 Education is an effective instrument for combating poverty.
 It enables people to take their own future and that of their communities into their own hands and thereby creates the basis for a sustainable development process.
 While access to education has improved impressively in almost all countries in recent years, the quality of education in the Global South often remains alarmingly low according to World Development Report 2018.
 El Salvador is also struggling with a very poor education system.
 Teachers often lack adequate knowledge of the subject matter and solid didactic skills and they are overwhelmed with the large and heterogeneous classes, with students at several different learning stages in any given class.
 As a result, many young people can hardly read, write or do maths once they have finished primary school.

-Our new project CAL-IMPACT (Computer-Assisted Learning) wants to show that young teachers in El Salvador – with suitable resources and adequate preparation and support – are quite capable of inspiring children to learn.
+Our new project CAL-IMPACT (Computer-Assisted Learning) shows that young teachers in El Salvador – with suitable resources and adequate preparation and support – are quite capable of inspiring children to learn.
 The project focuses on the maths skills of third to sixth grade children and combines the use of computer software with games, group work and workshop lessons.

-Thanks to the SDC’s Impact Evaluation Award 2017, CAL-IMPACT is carefully and scientifically evaluated in collaboration with the University of Bern.
+Thanks to the SDC’s Impact Evaluation Award 2017, CAL-IMPACT was carefully and scientifically evaluated in collaboration with the University of Bern.
 The results show that the project had a substantial and significant impact on children’s math skills.

 Successful project start in April 2018